TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 19/Genesis 19.1.md

 ---

-And the two angels came to Sodom at even; and Lot sat in the gate of Sodom: and Lot saw them, and rose up to meet them; and he bowed himself with his face to the earth;
+The two angels came to Sodom at evening.
+Lot sat in the gate of Sodom.
+Lot saw them, and rose up to meet them.
+He bowed himself with his face to the earth,